Abiramisankar0425/flame-monitor-sensor/README.md

 [ OUR PROJECT IS "THE FLAME MONITOR AND SAFETY SYSTEM".
 WHICH MONITORS THE GASTOPS AND  REDUCE  ACCIDENTS CAUSED BY UNNOTICED CONTINUOUS FLAMES.]

 ### The Problem statement
-[PEOPLE OFTEN FORGET ABOUT THE ON STOVE ,AND THE DISHES WILL GET RUINED AND IT CAN ALSO CUASE SERIOUS ACCIDENTS.]
+[FORGETTING FOOD ON THE STOVE CAN RUIN THE MEALS, CAUSE COOKING GAS WASTAGE AND POSE SERIOUS SAFETY RISKS.]

 ### The Solution
-[OUR SYSTEM ADDRESSES ALL THESE ISSUES,BY MONITORING THE FLAME CONTINOUSLY AND CUTING OFF THE FLAME IF THERE IS NOT VARAITION OF HUMAN INTERVENTON DETECTED FOR A SPECIFIC ABOUNT OF TIME(WHICH IS VARIABLE).]
+[OUR SYSTEM ADDRESSES ALL THESE ISSUES BY MONITORING THE FLAME CONTINUOUSLY AND CUTTING OFF THE FLAME IF THERE IS NO HUMAN INTERVENTION DETECTED, FOR A PARTICULAR AMOUNT OF TIME (WHICH IS VARIABLE).]

 ---